JavaTheNutt/web_app_dev_project_backend/README.md

 };
 ```
 ### Build process
 This project was built using Node 8.6.0, which  supports a large set of ES8+ features.
 However, to ensure that the project can be built on any platform, all source code is transpiled through [babel](https://babeljs.io/) using the [babel-preset-env](https://github.com/babel/babel-preset-env) preset.
 If you **are** using Node 8+, this means that its is simply moving the files from `/api` to `/dist`.
 If you are using an older version of Node, babel will automatically determine which features need to be polyfilled while transpiling.
+It is worth noting that as of 02/11/2017, Node 8.9.0 is now a Long Term Support (LTS) release.
 The steps required to run the project are as follows:
 1. Clone the repo
 2. Run `npm install` (or `npm i`)